Antemortem vs Post-Mortem Injury Distinction

 Histamine as an early vital-reaction marker.
 Histamine is stored in mast-cell granules and platelet-dense bodies and is released within seconds to minutes of tissue injury.
 Mast cells lining the microvasculature at the wound site degranulate in response to direct mechanical disruption, causing an immediate local histamine surge.
 Histamine then drives the initial vasodilation and increased vascular permeability that produces the visible wound erythema and oedema.

-The forensic application of tissue histamine measurement was developed in German forensic pathology, with foundational work from the Kiel and Erlangen institutes in the 1980s and 1990s.
+Tissue histamine measurement as a forensic vital-reaction tool was developed in German forensic pathology, with foundational work from the Kiel and Erlangen institutes in the 1980s and 1990s.
 The key finding is that histamine concentration at an antemortem wound margin is at least 50% higher than at a remote control site from the same body.
 This 50% elevation threshold is the accepted indicator of antemortem vital reaction.
 Because histamine is released within minutes rather than hours, this marker is positive even in cases of immediate death where no PMN infiltration has occurred.
 In Indian medico-legal practice, histamine assay is a specialist-laboratory test available at AIIMS New Delhi and the Central Forensic Science Laboratory, New Delhi; it is not yet routine in all state FSLs.
 In UK and European forensic institutes (the Netherlands Forensic Institute, the German BKA, the Swedish National Board of Forensic Medicine), histamine ELISA on wound biopsies is part of the vital-reaction battery in cases where timing is material.

 Serotonin and its limitations.
 Serotonin is released from platelet dense granules as part of the haemostatic response to vessel injury.
 Like histamine, it rises at the wound margin within minutes of antemortem injury.
 However, serotonin is more labile postmortem than histamine, degrading faster with decomposition and haemolysis.
 Its application as a sole vital-reaction marker is therefore less reliable than histamine in decomposed or autolysed specimens, though it can be a useful secondary marker when fresh tissue is available.
 The combination of histamine elevation plus serotonin elevation at the wound margin provides stronger evidence than either alone.